 A: Normally, no. However, BC Ferries occasionally features 'positioning cruises' when the vessels that provide service on our northern routes begin and end their seasonal operation.
 Please call us for more information.

-Q: Where can I find the winter schedule for the Discovery Coast Passage route?
+Q: Where can I find the winter schedule for the Discovery Coast Connector route?

 Service to other Mid-Coast ports, including Bella Bella, Klemtu and Ocean Falls, is available at other times of the year as part of our Inside Passage Fall-Winter-Spring service.

 Q: I want to travel on a date not shown on the current schedule pages.
 Where should I look?

 A: On the schedule page, look for a link to Upcoming Schedules.
 You may find the period in which you wish to travel included there.
 If the schedule for your desired travel period is not yet posted on our site, it will be as soon as it is available.
 Please check in again shortly.

 |About BC Ferries' Lost and Found Service||TOP|

 Q: What is BC Ferries' Lost and Found policy?

 A: Staff at our terminals make every effort to safeguard found property to allow a reasonable time period for owners to contact BC Ferries.
 Wallets, Purses and their contents are retained in a secure location for 30 days.
 Any monies not recovered within 30 days are donated to charitable organizations.
 Major credit cards not recovered by the owner will be returned to the Card issuer (example: VISA, American Express, etc).
 Any unclaimed personal information will be destroyed.
 Other found articles of value (examples: clothing, books, sunglasses, umbrellas, cameras, cell phones, portable electronics, etc) which are not claimed within 15 days are donated to charitable organizations.
 Items with No or Minimum Value are disposed of accordingly.